freedomofpress/securedrop/docs/network_firewall.rst

 upgrade progresses.
 Wait for the upgrade to complete, which may take a while depending on the speed of your network.

-*Note:* In a recent test, the progress page did not successfully update itself as the upgraded progressed.
+.. note:: In a recent test, the progress page did not successfully
+	  update itself as the upgraded progressed.
 After waiting for some time, we refreshed the page and found that the upgrade had completed successfully.
 If your upgrade is taking longer than expected or not showing any progress, try refreshing the page.

 .. |Launching the Unsafe Browser| image:: images/firewall/launching_unsafe_browser.png
 .. |You really want to launch the Unsafe Browser| image:: images/firewall/unsafe_browser_confirmation_dialog.png